kasparas0114/EECS314-BinaryFun/ASSO-DOCS/FinalReport.md

 We added the feature of multiplayer.
 This feature would allow us to implement a network package, necessary in client-server applications.
 We added a quit button in the end so the user could quit the application.

+## Logical View
+The Logical view main purpose in the software architecture of a system is to describe the functionality, that system provides to users, giving the static view of an application.
+As a tool to represent it, we used Class Diagram.
+Class diagrams are mainly used for objective oriented programming, because it can be directly mapped to the language.
+It helps us to analyse the system and to describe all responsibilities of a system.
+On logical view it is comfortable to add new features to a system.
+As we decided before to add multiplayer mode to a system, as a solution we chose open source JXTA (Juxtapose) peer-to-peer protocol.
 **Contributions**

 Kasparas Stadalnikas (201509821) - 50%